Applying to Law School

 Cost Considerations

-In conclusion, when budgeting for the law school application process, be sure to include the cost of the LSAT, including the cost of taking the test multiple times, should you choose to do so, the cost of enrolling in the CAS, the number of law schools you are applying to times the cost of each CAS report, and the cost of each school's application fee.
+When budgeting for the law school application process, be sure to include the cost of the LSAT, including the cost of taking the test multiple times, should you choose to do so, the cost of enrolling in the CAS, the number of law schools you are applying to times the cost of each CAS report, and the cost of each school's application fee.
 This total application cost can be substantial and easily approach $500 or more.
-The LSAC does offer fee waivers for those who are absolutely unable to pay.
-You can find more information about the waiver here, which includes two LSAT tests, the CAS service, and four law school reports.

 Top